Introduction to 7/1 ARM Mortgages

-A 7/1 adjustable-rate mortgage is a hybrid home loan product.
-Homebuyers make fixed monthly mortgage payments at a fixed interest rate for the first seven years.
-After 84 months have passed, 7/1 ARM mortgage rates can increase (or decrease) once a year and can fluctuate throughout the remainder of the loan term.
+A 7/1 adjustable-rate mortgage (ARM) is a hybrid home loan product.
+Homeowners make fixed monthly mortgage payments at a set interest rate for the first seven years.
+After that time passes, a 7/1 ARM's rate can increase or decrease on an annual basis for the rest of the loan's life.

 National Mortgage Rates